thoughtspot/thoughtspot.github.io/_release/fixed.md

 - Pivot table aggregation type cannot be changed.
 - Exporting data to CSV does not conform to a custom date format.
 - Adding a filter to a Pinboard does not work with visualizations from different sources.
-- When a user runs a search on a table, if the result set is greater than 1000 rows, the Show column summary will only sum up 1000 rows while the headline summaries will show the total for all rows.
+- When a user runs a search on a table, if the result set is greater than 1000 rows, the Show column summary sums up 1000 rows only, while the headline summaries show the total for all rows.
-- `substr` function using non-English text causes a garbled result.
+- `substr` function using non-English text garbles the result.
-- **Make a Copy**  option in Pinboard menu is greyed out for a user with view only access.
+- **Make a Copy**  option in Pinboard menu is greyed out for a user with view-only access.
-- Users periodically have trouble logging in through SSO when SAML is used.
+- Logging in through SSO with SAML fails periodically.
-- SSO session timeout does not work.
+- SSO session timeouts do not work.
-- Pinboards are read-only when the owner shares it with another user with edit rights.
+- Pinboards are read-only when the owner shares them with another user with edit rights.
-- Worksheets cannot be saved if they contain a formula and filter.
+- Worksheets cannot be saved if they contain a formula and a filter.
 - As a result of strict CLS, users can access tables that they shouldn't be able to access when selecting a source in a worksheet.
-- Growth formula does not work when using custom calendar.
+- Growth formula does not work when using a custom calendar.
-- ThoughtSpot main navigation bar is displayed even when primaryNavHidden=true is set.
+- ThoughtSpot main navigation bar displays even when `primaryNavHidden=true`.
-- SearchIQ does not retain language mapping.
 - Attribute views, analytic views and calculation views are not accessible through Embrace using SAP HANA.
 - "`[object Object]`" is displayed in the description field after editing a view.
 - Search suggestion doesn't display the column values.